LArSoft/larsoft.github.io/wiki/Quick-start_guide_to_using_and_developing_LArSoft_code.md

 The `mrb uc` command will update the top-level `CMakeLists.txt` file to take into account the newly removed package.

-Creating an entirely new product within an existing work area(#Creating-an-entirely-new-product-within-an-existing-work-area)
+Creating an entirely new product within an existing work area
 --------------------------------------------------------------------------------------------------------------------------------

 Assume that there is an existing repository with the same name that you want to attach to the newly created product.